-I would like to personally welcome you to Washtenaw Community College.
-The mission of Washtenaw Community College Public Safety department is to create a safe, welcoming, and inclusive community.
-We will ensure the protection of each person's constitutional rights and that all people are treated with equality, respect, and compassion so that they may focus on their educational development.
+On behalf of our entire team here at the Department of Public Safety, welcome to Washtenaw Community College.
+Our mission is to create a safe, welcoming, and inclusive community.
+We will ensure the protection of each person's constitutional rights and that all people are treated with equality, respect, and compassion so they may focus on their educational goals.